Troubleshooting Motorcycle Brakes

 Anything that leaks fluid or allows pressure to bleed off will impact your motorcycle's braking efficiency.
 When you engage the brakes but the pressure seems to fade away, it's known as "brake fade."
 Here's the rundown of a motorcycle's braking system components.

-The front brake lever engages the bike's front brakes.
-The lever presses into the master cylinder and compresses the brake fluid, which should move smoothly and not stick.
-Typically after a drop or crash, the brake lever will likely bend and should be replaced.
+The front brake lever engages the bike's front brakes, pressing into the master cylinder and compressing the brake fluid, which should move smoothly and not stick.
 The rear brake pedal has the same mechanics, but it's engaged by your right foot.
-During a drop or crash, the pedal can bend into the motorcycle, causing it to stick or rub against the frame of the bike.
-Always make sure it moves freely and comes back to start position when you release your foot.
+During a drop or crash, the lever and/or pedal can bend into the motorcycle, causing it to stick or rub against the bike.
+Always make sure both move freely and come back to start position when you release them.

 Master Cylinder